Forin2001/Entrance-Pharmacy-Databse/README.md

 ('Brianna', 'Williams', 46, 'Biostatistician', 'New Rebekahhaven'), ('Jennifer', 'Malone', 55, 'Medical Sales Representative', 'Leemouth');

-This particular data was generate with the python commands below,
+# This particular data was generated with the python commands below,

 import pandas as pd
 import random